 Feelings spring into our mind beyond our control.
 But God has enabled people to choose to express or not express feelings.
 When an angry feeling toward someone arises, we can’t avoid the feeling, but we can avoid expressing the feeling.

 Choice, Umbrella Decisions, and Self-control

-Self-control is the highest level of decision-making and involves our entire life.
-Self-control is an overarching set of decisions establishing guidelines for all of life and establishes criteria for umbrella decisions and choices.
-As a Christian, self-control involves a broad decision to live life according to the code of principles given in God’s Word.
-Intellect, emotions, and will mutually interact, but the will has the final say.
+(3.)
+Self-control is the highest level of decision-making.
+Our degree of self-control impacts our entire life.
+Self-control is an overarching set of decisions establishing guidelines for all of life.
+Self-control establishes criteria for individual choices and umbrella decisions.
+In making these decisions, intellect, emotions, and imagination and will mutually interact, but the will has final say.

 As we read and study Scripture, we find many principles for living.
 These scriptural principle are fundamental truths or propositions stating requirements for discipline in some area of our life.
 They show the way that should be followed in various areas of life.

 Wisdom follows God’s principles.
 As James make clear, knowing and understanding a principle is of value only if there is corresponding “practice” or obedience that makes the principle real in our life.